-APR is the abbreviated name for Annual Percentage Rate.
-Your APR shows you how much your loan is going to cost for 12 months.
-This can get confusing because payday loans are short-term loans, usually taken out for less than a year.
-In this guide, Kallyss will help you understand APR and how it works.
+APR is the abbreviated name for Annual Percentage Rate, and refers to the yearly interest charge on a loan.
+Your APR shows how much your loan will then cost for 12 months.
+This may seem confusing, as some loans like payday loans are short-term loans, usually taken out for less than a year.
+However, read our guide to better understand what APR is and how it works for different loans.

 The Annual Percentage Rate (APR) outlines the price of the loan over one year.
 Borrowers can use the percentage rate to understand how expensive a loan product is and better compare products offered by different lenders.

 It’s easy to check the APR of your payday loan; the lower the number, the cheaper the loan!

 APR is used as an official measure to present the cost of different financial products.
 It is used to describe the rates for loans, mortgages, car finance, and many other forms of credit.
 Because it is an annual percentage, it is particularly helpful in understanding long-term financial products.

 How Does APR Work If You Borrow for Less than a Year?

 While APR is relatively straightforward to understand, it may seem confusing to understand how APR works with short-term loans, like emergency cash loans or padyay loans.
 APR essentially works as a percentage proportionate to the amount you take out with your loan.

 As an annual percentage, this number defines the price of credit for one year, regardless of the loan duration.
 If you borrow for less than a year, you will have to calculate how much this will cost, based on the APR.

 It is easy to calculate how much APR applies to credit.
 APR is calculated by dividing the amount of interest to be paid by the amount of money borrowed.
 This number is then multiplied by 365 to give the annual price.
 That figure is divided by the period of the loan and multiplied by 100.

 Will APR Show Me if a Loan is Too Expensive?